-In 1982 The Oakland A's Couldn't Solve A Gnarly Accounting Error.
+In 1982 The Oakland A's Couldn't Solve An Annoying Accounting Error.
 The Answer Was Framed On Rickey Henderson's Bedroom Wall.

 As a kid, I rooted for the San Francisco Giants and HATED the Oakland A's.
-But even the most passionate Giants fans/Oakland haters of the late 80s/early 90s had to respect Rickey Henderson.
-Rickey played for the A's from 1979-1984 then again from 1989-1993 with a four season stint in between with the New York Yankees.
-He played for a few other teams during his impressive career, but it was during those years in Oakland and New York when Rickey established himself as arguably the greatest leadoff hitter of all time.
+But even the most passionate Giants fans/Oakland haters of the late 1980s and 90s had to respect Rickey Henderson.
+Rickey played for the A's from 1979 to 1984.
+He went to the Yankees for 1985 to 1989, then returned to the A's for 1989 to 1993.
+He played for a few other teams during his impressive career before retiring in 2003, but it was during those years in Oakland and New York when Rickey established himself as the greatest leadoff hitter of all time.

 Rickey Henderson currently holds the major league record for stolen bases, runs scored, leadoff home runs, unintentional walks and most stolen bases in a single season.
-He was an absolute monster when it came to stealing bases, with a record 1,406 stolen during his career and a single season record of 130, set in 1982.
+He was an absolute monster when it came to stealing bases, with an MLB record 1,406 bases stolen during his career and a single season record of 130, set in 1982.
+For context on his all-time stolen bases record (1,406), the second-place person, Lou Brock, had 938.

-Before we get to the signing bonus story, here are just a few other examples of Rickey Henderson being Rickey Henderson:
+Here are just a few examples of Rickey Henderson being Rickey Henderson:

-• 3) One time while he was on the Yankees, Rickey bragged about how awesome his new condo was because apparently it had a view of the "Entire State Building".
+• One time, while he was on the Yankees, Rickey bragged about how awesome his new condo was because apparently it had a view of the "Entire State Building".

-• 4) For his entire career, before every single game Rickey would stand stark-naked in front of his locker and chant "Rickey is the best" over and over for several minutes.
+• For his entire career, before every single game Rickey would stand butt-naked in front of his locker and chant, "Rickey is the best" over and over for several minutes.

 Rickey Henderson Net Worth